Submitting a Plant Sample

 - Provide lots of information, such as a description of the soil, nearby plants, and a history of the problem.

 - Wrap specimens in paper towels or clean newspapers.
 Do not add moisture.
+The additional moisture can result in rapid decay of the sample.
 Pack loosely in a plastic bag to reduce drying.

 Plant Submission Instructions